Your web browser is outdated and may be insecure

 You should request your employer's policy for the processes that you will need to follow as this may vary between employers and where in the UK you live.
 The NHS guidance for staff details the information that your employer may require including medical evidence, witness statements and any accident/incident forms that may have been completed.

-Information about PPE and measures your employer should take to keep you safe, can be found in our COVID-19 PPE guidance and COVID-19 workplace risk assessment toolkit.
+Information about PPE and measures your employer should take to keep you safe, can be found in our COVID-19 PPE guidance and Respiratory risk assessment toolkit.

 If you disagree with your employer’s decision or require support, it is important to contact us for further advice and support.